Aviation Infrastructure Funding

 • Project type:

-• Airside operating areas and avionics projects begin at 75% funding
+• Safety of flight, airside and envrionmental projects begin at 75% funding

 • Groundside projects begin at 50% funding

-Applicants that meet certain criteria may be eligible for a higher percentage (up to an additional 15%) of BCAAP funding, thereby reducing the required contribution from the applicant.
-The following categories, relating to the project, community or facility, are considered in determining whether a particular application qualifies for additional funding:
+Applicants meeting certain criteria may be eligible for a higher percentage (up to an additional 15%) of BCAAP funding, thereby reducing the required contribution from the applicant.
+The following criteria are considered by program staff for additional funding increments:

 Successful recipients of a grant will:

-• Be asked to sign a Conditional Grant Agreement (CGA), which lays out the parameters of the grant funding to the proponent
+• Enter into a Conditional Grant Agreement (CGA) with the Ministry of Transportation and Transit, which details the parameters of the grant funding to the proponent

 • Receive funding in two or three installments depending on the size of the project, with the initial installment forwarded once the CGA is signed